There are five honours and awards in the gift of the NSRA.

 The Certificate of Meritorious Service

 The awards are the responsibility of the Special Awards Committee, which comprises of five members of the Shooting Council who are not members of any other committee of the Association.

 Nominations for an award are made on a form available from the Secretary to the Special Awards Committee.
-Alternatively the form can be downloaded here.
+The form can be downloaded from the link below.
 The nomination will specify details of the work done by the nominee for the sport, but will not seek an award of a specified level, which will be a matter for the Committee.

 Category A clubs send their nominations through their County Association which may wish to add information on work the nominee has done at local or county level.
 Category B, C and D organisations make their recommendations direct to the Committee.
 The Committee may seek further advice on any application from any other affiliated organisation for which the nominee is known to have worked.

 Having considered each nomination, the Committee will make their recommendations on awards to the Chairman of the Shooting Council for his approval.
 The Chairman of the Council has the right to ask the Committee to consider any person he considers qualifies for an award, and the Committee may also initiate nominations themselves.

 The Gold, Silver and Bronze Awards comprise a beribboned medal and a signed certificate.
 The Diploma and Certificate Awards are of a signed certificate.
 Awards will be presented at an appropriate function as agreed between the nominating organisation and the NSRA.

 Where possible nominations should be made without the knowledge of the person being recommended and all correspondence and discussions treated as confidential until an official announcement of an award is made.